alvierahman90/euab.github.io/README.md

 Twitter [@LolVEVO](https://twitter.com/LolVEVO)

 Henlo there.
 This is a mirror for all of my projects.
-It looks pretty plain and niche right now and so it should, cos it's a bloody template.
+It looks pretty plain and cliché right now and so it should, cos it's a bloody template.
 I'll add custom styles and stuffs soon and maybe some shitty free domain.
 At that point I may as well self-host.